pskl/pskl.github.io/_posts/2000-01-01-ddd-refactor.markdown

 ### Proposed modeling solutions

-By interacting with domain experts in the company (such as trainers, nutritionists, product managers...) we propose the introduction of bounded contexts and the definition of an ubiquitous language in each of those domains.
+By interacting with domain experts in the company (such as trainers, nutritionists, product managers...) we propose the introduction of bounded contexts and the definition of a ubiquitous language in each of those domains.

 <img class='post-image' src="http://pascal.cc/assets/pictures/8fit_ddd_2.png">